AleksandarBayrev/random-important-stuff/BattleNET-Linux-HowTO.md

 * It is recommended to use `caffe-9.7` as a Wine version in Bottles, Diablo 2 and 3, and WC3 work perfectly with it.

+* Select Windows 11 as a Windows version.

 <img src="./battlenet-5.png" />